medisoft/tumin/README.md

 # Tumin
 Tumin is an experimental crypto coin that is enviromentally friendly, secure and with fair distribution and usage.

+## ICO

+We want to develop a system and coin that be fair with everyone, but we need funding to fully dedicate to the development.

+So we thought what would be the best way for an Initial Coin Offer, that does not involve premining and that is attractive to early adopters and investors.

+We found that the best way is an offer for earnly adopters and investors that is very simple and logical: `10% of all the blocks divided proportionally to every early adopter.`

 ### Main Features
 * No PoW - You do not require powerful CPU/GPU/ASIC to validate transactions.
 * No PoS - You do not require big amount of coins to validate transactions